PGR Code of Practice

 - are aware of their roles and responsibilities as well as those of their supervisors and other University staff.

 - Thesis pending - the text of the thesis pending policy has been included within the Code of Practice in Section 10.
-It has to date existed as a stand-alone policy but is now part of the Code.
+It had existed as a stand-alone policy but is now part of the Code.
 This now also reflects the abolition of the thesis pending fee.